Our Team

 Core Organizers

-Pranav is a brown queer Asian chaotic zoomer who is a research engineer at Dayta AI, Hong Kong.
+Pranav is a PhD student at University of Hamburg researching on AI ethics and inclusive policymaking.
 At QueerInAI, he organizes social events in NLP conferences, mentors volunteers and sets up DEI and safety initiatives.

 Ti is a research fellow at Aalto University, Finland, with research interests from probabilistic modelling and decision-making under uncertainty via transparent/interpretable models and visualizations to applications such as in healthcare, bio and earth sciences.
 At Queer in AI, Ti organized the first fully-virtual workshop at ICML 2020, is supporting members in cases of conflict or any other concerns, and helps out wherever else is needed.

-Claas is a PhD student at the University of Toronto where he tries to find out why reinforcement learning is so hard.
-For Queer in AI, he organized workshops and events at various conferences.
+Claas is a postdoc at the University of Texas at Austin, where he is still trying to figure out why reinforcement learning is so hard, now with robots!
+For Queer in AI, he helps with sponsorship coordination and he is organizing workshops and social events at various conferences.

 Danica is an Assistant Professor at the University of British Columbia and a Canada CIFAR AI Chair at Amii, working on representation learning and statistical learning theory.
 At Queer in AI, she helps organize events at AI conferences and to improve trans-inclusive policies.